thanhkhac/Abp-BookStore/README.md

 This is a layered monolith application that consists of the following applications:

 * `BookStore.DbMigrator`: A console application which applies the migrations and also seeds the initial data.
 It is useful on development as well as on production environment.
+* `BookStore.Web`: ASP.NET Core MVC / Razor Pages application that is the essential web application of the solution.

 ## Deploying the application